 Your birth certificate gives your date of birth, but does it really say anything significant about you other than when to send a birthday card?
 Does it indicate how old you feel?
 Does it tell people you swim for an hour every morning or that you play at a local jazz club once a week?
 Chronological age is based on a number, and there’s nothing you can do to change that.
 Behavioral age, however, is measured in things you absolutely can control: attitude and activity.

 Live with optimism.
 Being optimistic doesn’t mean thinking the glass is full when it’s practically empty.
 It means feeling confident that you can fill it back up.
-For many older people, that confidence comes naturally.
-As we age, we undergo a developmental process that gives us a more positive outlook.
+For many aging people, that confidence comes naturally.
+As time passes, we undergo a developmental process that gives us a more positive outlook.
 We have a perspective on life that we couldn’t have had decades earlier, and that perspective often allows us to take stock of what has worked in our lives and what hasn’t.
-Age has a way of making us think, I should spend my time and energies in productive ways.
+Age has a way of making us realize, I should spend my time and energies in productive ways.

 Dream for the future.
 When you’re young, life is all about making plans and looking forward to the next adventure.
-In order to stay young, you need to continue dreaming about what lies ahead, and taking steps to make it happen.
+In order to stay vibrant, you need to continue dreaming about what lies ahead and taking steps to make it happen.
 Live in the present and stay fully engaged in those people and projects in your life.
 Keep your calendar full.
 Explore new places, or rediscover your own city.
 Sign up for those guitar lessons or art classes.
 Involve yourself in whatever you find stimulating to keep the body and brain vital.
-“When I ask older people what they’ve always wanted to do and haven’t done, I’ve never gotten a blank stare or anything short of a long list,” says Frost.
+“When I ask aging people what they’ve always wanted to do and haven’t done, I’ve never gotten a blank stare or anything short of a long list,” says Frost.
 “Having dreams can turn into a daily purpose: How do I get better at that, how can I learn.”

 Build social connections.
 There was probably a time when you had too many people in your life to keep up with.
 But little by little, those relationships drift away, as marriages end, people move and friends get sick or die.
-Aging without a vibrant social life can be lonely and depressing—not to mention boring—so it’s important to replace the relationships that start to disappear, and strengthen the ones that remain.
+Aging without a vibrant social life can be lonely and depressing—not to mention boring—so it’s important to replace the relationships that start to disappear and strengthen the ones that remain.
 This takes initiative on your part, but it makes getting older worthwhile.
 Knock on a neighbor's door, join a club, sign up for a charity event, go on a guided group walk.

-Change your image of aging.
-Your perception of aging, and of yourself, affects how you behave in later life and how you actually age.
-If you think older people are lousy drivers, you may start to limit your own driving, even if you’re still a good driver.
-To combat the negative perceptions or self-doubts about aging, write down your story—the way it is now, and then the way you’d like the story to play out.
+Change your perception of aging (and of yourself).
+This view affects how you behave in later life and how you actually age.
+If you think aging people are lousy drivers, you may start to limit your own driving (and other activities), even if you’re still a good driver.
+To combat the negative perceptions or self-doubts about getting older, write down your story—the way it is now, and then the way you’d like the story to play out.
 “It’s a powerful tool to have a positive story about your own aging.
 There’s not a part of the story that says you don’t do things at a certain age,” says Frost.

 Staying positive, active and engaged can make later life as joyful and productive as any other stage.
-It will also keep you young, no matter what the date on your driver’s license says.
+It will also keep you more vital, no matter what the date on your driver’s license says.